NationalSecurityAgency/timely/README.md

 ## API

 The current Timely API is compatible with a subset of the OpenTSDB API.
-We currently support a TCP put API and we have partially implemented the following HTTP operations that the Grafana OpenTSDB datasource uses:
+We currently support the OpenTSDB TCP put API and we have partially implemented the following HTTP operations that the Grafana OpenTSDB datasource uses:

     * /api/aggregators
     * /api/query
     * /apu/search/lookup
     * /api/suggest

 There is also an endpoint at /api/metrics that reports the metric names and tags that have been pushed to Timely.
 Eviction of this information is configurable, so it may reflect metrics that were reported but are no longer being reported.
-This could be useful in creating graphs (so you won't have to go digging in the meta table in Accumulo).
+This could be useful in creating graphs in Grafana (so you won't have to go digging in the meta table in Accumulo).
+A native Timely API with security has been discussed and may be addressed in the future.

 ## Storage Format